-Kyphosis is a curving of the upper spine which often gives the upper back a rounded or slouched look.
+Kyphosis is a curving of the upper spine that often gives the upper back a rounded or slouched look.
 The curvature is front-to-back.
 Kyphosis can occur at any age, although it is rare at birth.
-There are different types of kyphosis including postural kyphosis (more common in adolescent girls) and Scheuermann’s kyphosis (more common in adolescent boys).
+There are different types of kyphosis, including postural kyphosis (more common in adolescent girls) and Scheuermann’s kyphosis (more common in adolescent boys).

 Symptoms of kyphosis can be mild or severe.
 Typical symptoms include:

 - Visible change in posture, particularly rounded shoulders or hunchback

 Kyphosis can cause pain and, in severe cases, may even be life-threatening.